Cajac/picoCTF-Writeups/picoCTF_2019/Forensics/shark_on_wire_1.md

 1. Try using a tool like Wireshark
 2. What are streams?
 ```

 Challenge link: [https://play.picoctf.org/practice/challenge/30](https://play.picoctf.org/practice/challenge/30)

 ## Solution

 Open up the PCAP-file in [Wireshark](https://www.wireshark.org/).

-The second hint suggests we should look for streams but before that lets get an overview of the contents with `Protocol Hierarchy Statistics`.
+The second hint suggests we should look for streams but before that let's get an overview of the contents with `Protocol Hierarchy Statistics`.

 ### Get Protocol Hierarchy Statistics

 In the GUI-version this can be found in the `Statistics` menu and then `Protocol Hierarchy`.

 Alternatively, you can use the commandline [tshark](https://www.wireshark.org/docs/man-pages/tshark.html) version like this

 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2019/Forensics/Shark_on_wire_1]
 └─$ tshark -q -z io,phs -r capture.pcap